Brian Clough: Later life

 Much of Clough's retirement was spent concentrating on his fight against alcoholism, ill-health and corruption allegations.
 His battle with alcoholism dated back to the 1970s and was chronicled in part by Duncan Hamilton in his award-winning book Provided You Don't Kiss Me: 20 Years With Brian Clough.
 He considered applying for the job as manager of Wolverhampton Wanderers on the sacking of Graham Taylor on 13 November 1995.
 Nothing came of it, however, and Clough's managerial career was over.

 In November 1994, Clough caused controversy over comments he made about the Hillsborough disaster.
 He wrote in his autobiography: "I will always remain convinced that those Liverpool fans who died were killed by Liverpool people.
-They brought the tragedy on themselves they were drunk, unruly and disorderly."
+They brought the tragedy on themselves—they were drunk, unruly and disorderly."
 He defended the comments in an interview with Clive Anderson.
 In 2001, he said: "I now accept the investigations have made me realise I was misinformed.
 I wasn't trying to be vindictive or unsympathetic, but my opinion has altered over the years.
-It was never my intention to hurt anyone".
+It was never my intention to hurt anyone."

 Nottingham Forest honoured him by renaming the City Ground's largest stand, the Executive Stand, the Brian Clough Stand.
-Clough was made an inaugural inductee of the English Football Hall of Fame in 2002 in recognition of his huge success and influence as a manager.
+Clough was made an inaugural inductee of the English Football Hall of Fame in 2002 in recognition of his success and influence as a manager.
 In 1993, he was awarded the freedom of the city of Nottingham.
 In 2003, the city of Derby followed suit.
 He wrote a column for FourFourTwo magazine up until his death.